kamilburda/batcher/docs/sections/Usage.md

 ## Quick Export of Layers

-If you need a simple export without customization, you can run `File → Export Layers (Quick)`.
+If you made changes to your image and you want to export again with the same settings, or you need a simple export without customization, you can run `File → Export Layers (Quick)`.
-This can also be useful if you made changes to your image and you want to export again with the same settings.

 For the first time, a small dialog with only export settings is displayed, where you can adjust the basic export settings.

 ![Dialog of Export Layers (Quick)](../images/screenshot_dialog_export_layers_quick.png)

 This dialog can be skipped by simply unchecking `Show this dialog`.

+Note that even procedures and constraints set up in the `Export Layers` dialog will be applied for `Export Layers (Quick)`, even if they are not shown.

 ## Quick Export of Selected Layers